10 Ways to Bond With Your Rabbit

 6. Pet your Rabbit

-The most considerate way to approach your rabbit is to reach with your hand low down, just to the side of their head.
+The most considerate way to approach your rabbit is to reach out with your hand low down, just to the side of their head.
 This way, they can see that it’s you who is petting them.
 Rabbits are naturally terrified of birds attacking from above and often run away when approached from a height (and a human standing on two legs is, as far as the rabbit is concerned, a height!).
 Rabbits also have a blind spot right in front of their noses – something common to most plant-eating animals – so you should also avoid approaching nervous rabbits directly from the front.

 Once your rabbit is playing with you regularly, you can start teaching them some simple tricks!
-This can begin with reinforcing natural behavior such as walking through a tunnel, with a treat waiting for them at the far end.
+This can begin with reinforcing natural behaviour such as walking through a tunnel, with a treat waiting for them at the far end.
 Or, it could be something more complex such as teaching your rabbit to spin or do a roll.
 We have an article all about teaching your rabbit tricks if you want to go deeper down this fascinating rabbit hole!

 8. Copying Your Rabbit